 4. Until the 1920’s, the custom of dressing young boys in dresses – because it was cooler and easier to change their diapers – was common.
 A few of the outfits are on display at the Ocean Township Historical Museum.

 5. From approximately 1900 to 1920, the YMCA owned what is known as Wanamassa Point (east-pointing peninsula on Deal Lake, north of Sunset Avenue), and used it as a camp meeting and revival location.
 The “Point” was also home to the YMCA Auditorium, used as a community club for balls and fireman’s fairs.
-Locals say the peninsula was an artists colony at some point in it’s history.
+Locals claim the peninsula was an artist’s colony at some point in the land’s history.

 6. No commercial district was allowed in Wanamassa until 1930 because residents thought it would hurt the character of the area.
-Today, a quaint local shopping district is centered at the intersection of Sunset Avenue and Wickapecko Drive.
+Today, a quaint local shopping district is centered at Sunset Avenue and Wickapecko Drive.

 7. The Wanamassa-area building boom surged after World War II, when veterans came looking for affordable housing.
 Brower Homes was one of the largest builders of Cape Cod-style homes in the area.

 8. During the mid-1900’s the end of Logan Road, a dirt road at the time, was considered “Lovers Lane.”

 9. The soda fountain at Kuskan Pharmacy, on Wickapecko Drive, was the meeting place of-choice for local youth in the 50’s and 60’s.
 “Every kid in town would ride their bikes to Kuskan’s and stay for hours,” said Barbara Metcalf, museum volunteer and former Asbury Park Baby Parade Princess.
 “That sense of community still remains here today.”